 The Politics of Immigration: Questions and Answers goes beyond soundbites to tackle these concerns in straightforward language and an accessible question-and-answer format.
 First published in 2007, this updated and expanded edition is an effective tool to confront current stereotypes and disinformation.
 Those who believe immigrants take jobs from citizens, don’t pay taxes, strain public services, and threaten the dominant culture will find their assumptions challenged with compelling arguments and hard data.
 Ideal for classroom use, The Politics of Immigration provides those who are undecided about immigration with the facts and clear reasoning they need to develop an informed opinion.

-Look for the second edition in May.
-You can pre-order here, or else from your favorite bookseller.
+A second edition appeared in May, updated and expanded for 2017.
+You can order here, or else from your favorite bookseller.

 About the first edition: